abdlkrim3/reservation-enset/README.md

 # Reservation and Resource Management with Microservices

-This project aims to develop an application based on a microservices architecture to manage resource reservations.
-Each reservation is tied to a single resource, and each resource is defined by an ID, a name, and a type (MATERIEL_INFO, MATERIEL_AUDIO_VISUEL).
-Reservations, made by individuals, are defined by an ID, a name, a context, a date, and a duration.
+I developed this project with the goal of creating an application using a microservices architecture to handle resource reservations.
+In this setup, each reservation corresponds to a specific resource, and each resource is characterized by an ID, a name, and a type (MATERIEL_INFO, MATERIEL_AUDIO_VISUEL).
+Individuals initiate reservations, which are defined by an ID, a name, a context, a date, and a duration.
+Each reservation is initiated by an individual, and a person is defined by an ID, a name, an email, and a role.

 ## Technical Architecture of the Project